JairParra/Dating_Rental_Database_Project/p3deliverables_README.txt

 COMP 421

 ## Question 1
 - This question can be found under the ./scripts/stored_procedures directory.
+The file Q1_procedure_result.txt shows the script in action.

 ## Question 2
 - All the implementations of the application can be found with detailed documentation under ./user_interface